mateuszchudyk/jMath/README.md

   - Support for custom function and operators.
   - Functions can be overloaded (resolver chooses function by number of arguments).
   - Functions can takes variable number of arguments (variadic functions).
+  - Expressions can be optimized by optimization passes.
+  - Support for custom optimization passes.

 Library contains set of built-in:
   - Constants: